seismiq-net/documentation/docs/features/timing.md

 ### QS MEMS

-The QuakeSaver MEMS has a single RGB LED for status reporting.
+The SeismiQ MEMS has a single RGB LED for status reporting.
 The startup sequence flashes red, green, blue and signals the startup of the acquisition software.

 | Signal         | Status                                                |
 |----------------|-------------------------------------------------------|